ahme-dev/htswap/README.md

 - **Loading States**: Loading state can be styled (through `aria-busy="true"`)
 - **Multiple Targets**: Swap multiple elements at once
 - **History Modes**: Swap without url changes or replace the url than pushing to it
+- **Head Modes**: Can append head elements rather than replace, or re-eval existing scripts, as needed
-- **Smart Targeting**: Automatically match partial server responses to elements on page
+- **Smart Targeting**: Able to automatically match partial server responses to elements on page
 - **Target Aliases**: Swap content with different elements on the server
 - **Swap Modes**: Swap content in different ways (innerHTML, outerHTML, etc.)